6 Types of Espresso Drinks and How to Make Them

 ESPRESSO + STEAMED MILK + FOAM

-Heat your cup in a cup warmer if your machine has one so the coffee doesn’t go cold while you steam the milk.
+Heat your cup in a cup warmer if your machine has one, so the coffee doesn’t go cold while you steam the milk.
 Pull one or two shots of espresso (see step-by-step instructions in the Espresso tab).
-If you want to add any flavor syrup, do this now.
+If you want to add any flavored syrup, do this now.

 Stop steaming when the milk reaches a silky consistency with only a small amount of foam on top.
 The temperature should typically be around 150° F. Pour the milk slowly into the espresso to ensure the foam on top doesn’t mix with the milk.
 Hold it back with a spoon if possible.
 Then scoop the foam onto the very top of the latte.